Devičie

 Devičie (Devicse) is a village and municipality in the Krupina District of the Banská Bystrica Region of Slovakia.
-Starostom je Roman Lenhard.
+Mayor is Roman Lenhard.

 History

 Settlements from the Bronze Age and Thracian and Hallstatt finds have been made here.

 In historical records, the village was first mentioned in 1256 when King Béla IV resettled persons from Devičie to Hontianske Nemce.
 In the 16th century it belonged to Čabraď castle (Kőváry and Terjény families).